 - Lower productivity

-The time is now to address the company's car allowance or vehicle reimbursement policy and stop paying an equal amount for an unequal expense.
+The time is now to address your company's car allowance or mileage reimbursement policy and stop paying an equal amount for an unequal expense.
 This would send a message of fairness to all employees.
 Here's a quick tool to help: